zaoyang/30-days-of-vue/day-04/day-04.cq.md

 <button @click="methodName"></button>
 ```

-The shorthand syntax is entirely optional and achieves the exact same outcome.
-Throughout the rest of this course, we’ll stick with using the shorthand syntax.
+Though the shorthand syntax is entirely optional and achieves the exact same outcome, we’ll stick with using the shorthand syntax for the rest of the course.

 Awesome!
 We'll stop here for today.
 In the next article, we’ll spend some time discussing how the __v-for__ directive can be used to help render lists of elements.